iamSlightlyWind/Legacy/README.md

-- `24/1/2022 - For windows who cannot clone the repository: There seem to be files whose names cannot be used on Windows.
+- `24/1/2022 - For windows users who cannot clone the repository: There seem to be files whose names cannot be used on Windows.
 Most of the time I spent doing the work on Linux, and the naming restriction isn't as stupid as on Windows.
 These files contain "*" in their name.
 I will update these file names once I have the time.`